 - What’s On

-Meşher’s new exhibition, Alexis Gritchenko – The Constantinople Years It features more than 150 artworks Gritchenko created while visiting Istanbul.
+Meşher’s winter exhibition, Alexis Gritchenko – The Constantinople Years, reopens after being closed due to the virus.
+It features more than 150 artworks Gritchenko created while visiting Istanbul.
 It is a stunning tour de force.

 Alexis Gritchenko, a Ukrainian painter and art theorist, spent about a year and half in Constantinople in the 1920s.
 He was active in the art community and is credited with helping to spread Avant-Garde ideas and styles in the local art scene.
 He is also particularly known for the watercolour paintings he produced while in Constantinople, as he would have known Istanbul, many of which are featured in the exhibition.

-Gritchenko will be the subject of a major feature by our contributing editor Thomas Roueché in the forthcoming Cornucopia, No 61.
-His comment on the show: ‘It brings the historical moment and the character of Gritchenko completely to life.
+Gritchenko is the cover story in the new Cornucopia, No 61, by Thomas Roueché and Rose Shepherd.
+Roueché’s comment on the show: ‘It brings the historical moment and the character of Gritchenko completely to life.
 A triumph.’

 Cornucopia has joined forces with the digital publishing platform Exact Editions to offer individual and institutional subscribers unlimited access to a searchable archive of fascinating back issues and every newly published issue.
 This brand new resource is available cross-platform on web, iOS and Android and offers a comprehensive search function, allowing the title’s cultural content to be delved into at the touch of a button.